The Soul Exchange The Soul Exchange

 Sun, Creation, Death

 The ideal of divine perfection: unyielding, unchanging, without flaw.
-Purity wants all things to be as they should be, with no mutations, corruption, or messy emotions.
+Purity wants all things to be as they should be, with no mutations, corruption, or messy emotions clouding the ideal form.
 Purity's clergy are profoundly judgmental.
-They see deviation from the ideal as a moral failing, not a natural variation.
+They see deviation from the ideal as a moral failing, not a natural variation, and they make no apology for saying so.

 Minor Deities